 Liaison with Valuation Office Agency and other offices: Trade Related Property

-Due to the nature of Trade Related property (for example, public houses, hotels, care homes, petrol filling stations, cinemas, restaurants & theme parks) where the occupation and use of the particular, specially adapted, premises is usually essential and integral to the generation of the business income, a specialist liaison has been established between SAV and the VOA.
+Due to the nature of Trade Related property (for example, public houses, hotels, care homes, petrol filling stations, cinemas, restaurants and theme parks) where the occupation and use of the particular, specially adapted, premises is usually essential and integral to the generation of the business income, a specialist liaison has been established between SAV and the VOA (LPVU).

 In the unusual event of this type of business being transferred without some form of property interest, it would be highly likely that the value which might be otherwise achieved would be substantially diminished or removed.
 It is important to recognise this distinction from most other businesses where there is no such reliance on a specific property interest and business goodwill can be readily sold and will be of value irrespective of the actual premises.

 Due to the technical aspects involved in this matter all valuations involving Trade Related property will be dealt with by the relevant team as according to the current risk assessment guidelines.